felixlaumon/kickstart/README.md

 # Kickstart

-Kickstart is a starter template for building your next web app.
+Kickstart is a front-end starter template for scaffolding your next web app.
 It allows you to dive right into writing actual code.
 Kickstart uses Grunt and Bower and includes LiveReload, LESS, Jade, RequireJS, and JSHint.

 ## Installation